GabrielToth/Angular-V17-Template/README.md

 1. **Feature Development:**

    - Create a new branch for each feature or enhancement.
-   - Use clear and concise commit messages.
+   - Use clear and concise commit messages, adhering to the [Conventional Commits standard](https://www.conventionalcommits.org/en/v1.0.0/) (e.g., 'feat:', 'fix:', 'docs:', etc.).
    - Regularly push changes to the remote repository.
 2. **Bug Fixes:**